apache/solr-operator/README.md

 5. Navigate to your browser: http://default-example-solrcloud.ing.local.domain/solr/#/ to validate everything is working

-## Version Compatability & Changes
+## Version Compatibility & Upgrade Notes

 #### v0.2.1
 - The zkConnectionString used for provided zookeepers changed from using the string provided in the `ZkCluster.Status`, which used an IP, to using the service name.
 This will cause a rolling restart of your solrs using the provided zookeeper option, but there will be no data loss.